-The Health, Safety and Wellbeing in Healthcare Partnership Group (HSWPG) has developed these set of standards with the support of the Health and Safety Executive.
-This is the third update of the standards.
+The Health, Safety and Wellbeing in Healthcare Partnership Group (HSWPG) (formally known as the Partnership of Occupational Safety and Health in Healthcare (POSHH) has developed a set of standards with the support of the Health and Safety Executive.
 They pull together legal requirements and guidance to help organisations comply with 'goal setting' legislation.
 They provide practical pointers and signposting for meeting appropriate standards in key areas in workforce health and safety.

-HSWPG is the workplace health, safety, and wellbeing sub-group of the NHS Staff Council.
+HSWPG is the workplace health, safety and wellbeing sub-group of the NHS Staff Council.
 It consists of management representatives from NHS organisations and staff side representatives from most major healthcare associated trade unions.
-The Health and Safety Executive (HSE), NHS Resolution and the Institute of Occupational Safety and Health, Health and Social care group are advisory members of HSWPG.
-By working in partnership, the group produces guidance to promote health, safety, and wellbeing for the NHS workforce.
+The Health and Safety Executive (HSE) and NHS Protect are advisory members of the group.
+By working in partnership, the group produces guidance to promote health, safety and wellbeing for the NHS workforce.